Basic Payment Scheme

 Number and value of entitlements

-The number of entitlements allocated to a farmer in 2015 will be based on the number of eligible hecatres declared in either 2013 or 2015, whichever is lesser.
+The number of entitlements allocated to a farmer is based on the number of eligible hecatres declared in either 2013 or 2015, whichever is lesser.

 The value of entitlements owned (held or leased out) under the SPS in 2014 and, if relevant, the value of payment under the Sheep Grassland Scheme, forms the basis for calculating the value of entitlements in 2015 under the BPS.

 You must have an eligible hectare to accompany each entitlement.
 Click here for information on land eligibility.

 Convergence – how your entitlement value may change